famndox/M21-deep-learning/README.md

 The goal was to adjust the input data and variables within the model to achieve a target predictive accuracy higher than 75%.

-I took the Starter Code clean-up one step further (from dropping EIN/company name from the dataset) and binned "Ask Amount" from its original 8747 unieque results to label the same as "Income Amount."
-I figured, as these are both (and the only) currentcy fields, they should at least have the same stringed label values.
+I took the Starter Code clean-up one step further (from dropping EIN/company name from the dataset) and binned "Ask Amount" from its original 8747 unique results to label the same as "Income Amount."
+I figured, as these are both (and the only) currency fields, they should at least have the same stringed label values.
 My hope was this would reduce some noise and that the model would recognize this as relational.

 In retrospect, binning is probably still the correct move, but the bin labels should have remained integers to provide appropriate scale during the weight assessment.
 For those not reading the code:
 * Reduce the 8747 unique "ask amounts" to about 9 categories
 * Remap the ~9 categories from "Income Amount" to a number, ie. $0 - $50,000,000 (see below Labels)
-* Assumption/goal: The weight of this scaled column changes from {'10m - 50m' = Yes} to {10,000,000} (or .2 if 1 = the above $50m max), while the entitiy's "Income Amount" would ideally scale to the same .2 if their income is also within the 10m-50m category.
+* Assumption/goal: The weight of this scaled column changes from {'10m - 50m' = Yes} to {10,000,000} (or .2 if 1 = the above $50m max), while the entity’s "Income Amount" would ideally scale to the same .2 if their income is also within the 10m-50m category.

 Labels:
 | INCOME_AMT | n_Unique |